opensearch-project/documentation-website/_dashboards/admin-ui-index/index-management.md

 1. Select the **Create Alias** button on the **Aliases** page under **Index Management**.
 2. Specify the alias name.
-3. Enter the index, or index patterns to be part of the alias.
+3. Enter the index, or index patterns, to be part of the alias.
 4. Select **Create alias**.

 <img src="{{site.url}}{{site.baseurl}}/images/admin-ui-index/create-alias.PNG" alt="User interface showing creat Alias page">